Gambler Arrested For Betting On T-20 Matches - UrduPoint

 Gambler Arrested For Betting On T-20 Matches

-RAWALPINDI, (UrduPoint / Pakistan Point News - 4th Oct, 2021 ) :New Town police have arrested an accused allegedly involved in betting during National T-20 matches.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 10th Oct, 2021 ) :Pirwadhai police have arrested an accused who was allegedly involved in betting during National T-20 matches.

-According to a police spokesman, SHO New Town and his team arrested the accused namely Muhammad Afraz for online betting on National T-20 matches.
+According to a police spokesman, SHO Pirwadhai and his team arrested the accused namely Khalid Shahzad alias Kato for online betting on National T-20 matches.

-Police recovered two mobile phones from his possession and registered a case against him.
+Police recovered two mobile phones from possession of the suspect and registered a case against the accused.

-The spokesman informed that earlier, the New Town police had also arrested four accused namely Zeeshan Memon, Wajahat Hussain, Abdul Rehman and Ismail on the same charges.

-SP Rawal appreciated SHO New Town and his team on successful action against the gambler.
+SP Rawal appreciated SHO Pirwadhai and the team on successful action against the gambler.

 He said that action against gamblers is part of CPO Rawalpindi's social crime campaign, particularly against gambling.